Substances

 Vicodin® is an effective painkiller, but it also comes with side effects.
 The most common ones are nausea, dizziness, drowsiness, constipation, and dry mouth.
 While these side effects are generally mild, there are rare cases where Vicodin® can cause more severe problems, including difficulty breathing or an allergic reaction.

-If you start feeling these severe side effects, seeking immediate medical attention is crucial.
+If you start feeling any of these severe side effects, seeking immediate medical attention is crucial.

 Vicodin® contains the opioid hydrocodone[2], which increases its potential for abuse and addiction.
 Using or abusing it for prolonged periods can cause physical dependence, resulting in withdrawal symptoms if abruptly ceased.